 Who is paying for the materials?
 Can you imagine getting your roof done and finding out that your contractor did not pay the roofing supply company?
 Can you imagine having a lien placed on your house for the amount that the contractor owes the roofing supply company?
 Can you imagine a plumbing company putting a lien on your house when the home builder has not paid their bills?
 We recommend that you seek legal advice for complicated transactions.

-The Site automatically reduces the subscription to an Information Only profile should the subscription be canceled.
+The Site automatically reduces the subscription to an Information Only profile should the subscription be cancelled.
 The business may also be archived.
 See When We Archive a Business.

 - Information Only Profiles are as advertised to the public on the internet.